 At the request of the Board of Management, a Financial Status Report is provided on a quarterly basis for information.
 The financial status provides a high-level overview of incurred expenditures and revenues on a cash-flow basis and is compared to the approved operating budget of the water supply system.
-All expenditures and revenues provided in this Financial Status Report are unaudited and may include accrued expenses from a previous fiscal year and/or unaccrued expenses related to a future fiscal year.
+All expenditures and revenues provided in this Financial Status Report are unaudited and may include accrued and/or unaccrued expenses from a previous or future fiscal year.